andrewbierer/SoilWaterRetentionCurveEstimateFunction/README.md

 This script is intended to assist with irrigation scheduling and management.
-The script is reliant upon accurate soil textural analysis, convergence of the Rosetta 3 model, and accurate representation of the management system.
+The script is reliant upon accurate soil textural analysis, convergence of the Rosetta 3 model, and accurate representation of the provided parameters to site locations.

 Functionally, the script uses Van Genuchten parameters as estimated by the Rosetta 3 model <https://dsiweb.cse.msu.edu/rosetta/> to derive a soil water retention curve for a selected profile depth to be used for irrigation management.
-The script considers the entire profile depth as 1 homogeneous mixture and applies the specified hydraulic parameters to the entire profile depth.
+The script considers the entire entered profile depth as 1 homogeneous layer and applies the specified hydraulic parameters to the entire profile depth.
 It is not recommended to manage irrigation across soil profile depths presenting substantive differences in hydraulic movement.

 # The script is a single function taking the following arguments:
 1) Managed Soil Profile Depth: